clergy and staff

 The Rev. Rondesia Jarrett-Schell

 The Rev. Rondesia Jarrett-Schnell grew up in a military family and lived all over the world.
-She has over 10 years experience in parish ministry, school chaplaincy, youth, and young adult ministry.
+Rev. "Ronnie" is our Interim Rector and she has over 15 years experience in parish ministry, school chaplaincy, youth, and young adult ministry.
 She holds a B.A. in Communication from Gonzaga University and an M.Div from The Church Divinity School of The Pacific in Berkeley California.
 Rondesia believes God accepts us for who we are and we are wonderfully made.
 It is why she believes social justice is a major part of Christianity.
 Plus, she is a big sci-fi and comic books geek.

 The Rev. Linda Kaufman